brainsatplay/brainsatplay/README.md

 # The Brains@Play Framework: Functional Building Blocks for the Web
 [![Discord](https://img.shields.io/badge/chat-discord-7289da.svg?sanitize=true)](https://discord.gg/CDxskSh9ZB)

-[**The Brains@Play Framework**](./README.md) allows anyone to compose interactive, high-performance web applications and contribute to **an ecosystem of copyleft software infrastructure for open-source application development** on the Web.
+**The Brains@Play Framework** allows anyone to compose interactive, high-performance web applications and contribute to **an ecosystem of copyleft software infrastructure for open-source application development** on the Web.

 Extensive documentation for the Brains@Play Framework can be found at https://docs.brainsatplay.com.

-## Overview
+## The Benefits
 🔮 **Low Code:** Our browser-based [studio] makes it easy to wire together your application logic using the [visualscript] library.

 🧩 **Familiar:** We don't lock users into unnecessary abstractions.
 Just format code files as ES Modules!